Treblle/community/articles/mastering_async_await_in_js.md

 linkedin: https://www.linkedin.com/in/emmanuel-ajike-687396257/
 ---

-# Mastering async await in javascript
+# Mastering async/await in javascript

-Async/await is a JavaScript feature that allows you to wait or pause code execution until something has finished, or in this case, resolved, before code execution can carry on.
+Async/await is a JavaScript feature that allows you to wait or pause code execution until something has finished or in this case resolved before code execution can carry on

-In other words, it's like saying JavaScript will wait for this to finish before you can continue.
+So in essence, it is like telling JavaScript to wait for this to finish before you can continue.

-**I will assume you have some experience with JavaScript and asynchronous programming.**
+**I will assume you have some experience of Javascript and asynchronous programming.**

-In the real world, the closest thing to an async/await operation is a regular traffic light.
-It instructs drivers, pedestrians, etc., to hold on while the other lane gets to pass.
-You wait for your turn.
+In the real world the closest thing to an Async/await operation is the regular traffic light that instructs drivers, pedestrians etc. to hold on this or the other lane is to pass, wait for your turn.

-In the world of programming, you would know that computers are very fast.
-So, you would probably think a simple API call gives results right away, right?
-But the conditions are not always perfect.
-That simple API call can be influenced by factors like bandwidth, data center outages, etc. So, the concept of async/await is here to help us instruct the computer to hold on until we can get the value we were expecting.
+In the world of programming you would know that computers are so fast so you would probably think a simple api call gives work right away right?, But the conditions are not always perfect and that simple api call can be influenced by factors like bandwidth, data center outages etc. The async/await mechanism serves as a way to instruct the computer to wait for the anticipated result to arrive.

 ### Promises

-A promise is an object which represents the possible completion or failure of an asynchronous operation and it's value.
-It is a placeholder or proxy for a value not necessarily known when the promise is created.
+An object which represents the favorable value or error of an async operation is a promise.
+It is a placeholder for a value not necessarily known when creating the promise.
 It provides asynchronous handlers for the eventual success (resolve) and failure (reject).
 It has 3 possible states.
-A promise is said to be *settled* if it is either fulfilled or rejected, but not pending.
-Read more at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
+A promise is said to be _settled_ if it is either fulfilled or rejected, but not pending.
+Stop by https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

-An async function will always return a promise: pending, resolved, or rejected.
-Pending is the initial state neither resolved or rejected.
-Resolved is when you get your value, and rejected is when it throws an error.
-The `await` keyword is used to wait for the value.
+An async function will always return a promise status of pending, resolved, or rejected.
+Resolved is when you get your value and rejected is when it throws an error.
+Together with the await keyword we can wait for the value to resolve.

 ```js
 function fetchPokemonData() {